How Can Asset Building Help Native Families

 Borrowers must be approved for a Qualified Mortgage loan product that is Fixed Rate and Fully Amortizing.
 Programs with products that meet such requirements include but may not be limited to: Section 184 Indian Home Loan Guarantee Program; Veteran Affairs (VA) Guaranteed Home Loan Program; Federal Housing Administration (FHA) Title II Program; US Department of Agriculture (USDA) Single Family Housing Guaranteed Loan Program (“Rural Development”); Conventional Agency Loan Programs offered through Fannie Mae, Freddie Mac and/or the Federal Home Loan Bank’s Mortgage Partnership Finance programs.

 If after reading the overview, you believe you might meet the program criteria, you are welcome to apply.
 Acceptance into the program will be based on available funding and the eligibility of the applicant, per FHLB Topeka eligibility criteria.
-Here is the link to apply: https://www.surveymonkey.com/r/ONACDPAP.
+Here is the overview of the program.
+Here is the link to the application: https://www.surveymonkey.com/r/ONACDPAP.

 ONAC is committed to compliance with all federal, state, and local fair housing laws.
 ONAC will not discriminate against any person because of race, color, religion, national origin, sex, familial status, disability, or any other specific classes protected by applicable laws.